Antsahampano

 Antsahampano is a town and commune (kaominina) in Madagascar.
 It belongs to the district of Antsiranana II, which is a part of Diana Region.
 According to 2001 commune census the population of Antsahampano was 7,624.

 Antsahampano has a maritime harbour.
 Only primary schooling is available in town.
-The majority 60% of the population are farmers, while an additional 25% receives their livelihood from raising livestock.
+The majority (60%) of the population are farmers, while an additional 25% receive their livelihood from raising livestock.
 The most important crop is maize, while other important products are onions, rice and tomatoes.
 Industry and services provide employment for 5% and 4% of the population, respectively.
 Additionally fishing employs 6% of the population.